 One of the popular images of the Aztec culture consists of a priest or emperor in a large feathered headdress.
-The world’s last remaining example forms the glorious highlight of the Weltmuseum Wien’s permanent exhibition.
+The world’s last remaining example forms a highlight of the Weltmuseum Wien’s permanent exhibition.

-- Also known as the crown of Montezuma and similar such titles (without evidence for their accuracy)
+- Also known as the crown of Montezuma and other titles

 - Presence in Vienna somewhat contentious